 A plot by the KKK to murder the Black Student Union President, Patrice Dumas.

-Soul murder – when self-hate gets inside those that are hated.
+And, we see, soul murder – when self-hate gets inside those that are hated.

-David Duke (played by Topher Grace) and his cohorts watching Birth of a Nation, yelling “White Power: America First,” chillingly like Trump.
+Plus, on top of it all, is David Duke (played by Topher Grace) and his cohorts watching Birth of a Nation, yelling “White Power: America First,” chillingly like Trump.

 Trump’s face saying his now all-too notorious words after the University of Virginia tragedy: “You also have people who are very fine people.”